smsimone/repo_plotter/README.md

 - `--dir <directory_path>`
   - optional, if not defined it will use `.repo` directory
   - Specifies the temporary directory to use to store the repository defined with the flag `--repository`
+- `--input_file <file_path>`
+  - optional, if defined it will override `--repository` and `--offline` flags
+  - Specifies a custom json file to feed the script.
+It must has been generated during an old execution